FBAR Penalties – 2019 IRS Guide to Foreign Bank Account Penalties

 Once you understand the purpose of an FBAR, you will realize that it is not a difficult form to prepare and file.
 While the 5471 form is lengthy, and the 8621 Excess Distribution calculation is hard, the FBAR is more of an annoyance and invasion of financial privacy than it is a “hard” form to prepare.

-Essentially, The FBAR must be filed annually, by any individual who has ownership, joint ownership or signature authority over either one account (or several) accounts, investments, life insurance policies — when the annual aggregate total value of all the accounts combined exceed $10,000 on any day of the year.
+Essentially, The FBAR must be filed annually, by any individual, entity, or trust, who has ownership, joint ownership or signature authority over either one account (or several) accounts, investments, life insurance policies — when the annual aggregate total value of all the accounts combined exceed $10,000 on any day of the year.

 What Are FBAR Penalties?